angelo-casciani/conv_automata/README.md

 |   ├── uppaal        # source code of the Uppaal verifier
 |   └── ...
 ├── tests             # sources for the evaluation
-|   ├── outputs       # outputs of the live convesations
+|   ├── outputs       # outputs of the live conversations
 |   ├── test_sets     # test sets employed during the evaluation
 |   └── validation    # quantitative evaluation results for each run
 └──...